storyful/storyful-mrss-doc/README.md

 channel | filter results by channel | ?channel=licensed
 collection | filter results by collection | ?collection=venezuela-antigovernment-protests_2937
 slug | filter results by slug | ?slug=US-PA
 keywords | filter results by the contents of the media:keywords element.
-Multiple keywords in the filter are treated as a boolean OR | ?keywords=pet or ?keywords=pet,cat,dog
+Multiple keywords in the filter are treated as a boolean OR.
+Keywords are case-insensitive | ?keywords=pet or ?keywords=pet,cat,dog

 ## Backfill support